How to care for and maintain your .strandberg* instrument

 Another good habit is to give your fretboard some care whenever changing strings by just wiping it down with a soft cloth.
 How to care for your fretboard is determined by what kind of wood it’s made of, and if it’s finished or unfinished.

-All our maple fretboards are finished with a thin layer of Polyurethane, so you should not use any oil-based fretboard cleaning or conditioning product, such as lemon oil.
-Care for the finish of the maple fretboard in the same way as the body’s finish, using a damp cloth if it’s needed to remove any dirt.
+All our Maple fretboards are finished with the same satin finish as the body and neck, so you should not use any oil-based fretboard cleaning or conditioning product, such as lemon oil, since it will polish the satin finish to an uneven gloss.
+Instead, care for the finish of the Maple fretboard in the same way as the body’s finish, using a damp cloth if it’s needed to remove any dirt.

 Richlite is a durable material requiring no special conditioning or cleaning products.
 To clean your Richlite fretboard, just wipe it down with a soft cloth.